What saves more money living in a home in the suburbs or living in an inner-city apartment?

-The last two quarters of last year there was an issue with the gas heater resulting in a $3,400 gas bill for 6 months.
-Prior to that it was around $400 a quarter.
-Electricity was high at $600 a quarter there even though the heating and hot water were gas and the pool was solar powered.
+The last two quarters of 2015, there was an issue with the gas heater resulting in a $3,400 gas bill for 6 months.
+Prior to that, it was around $400 a quarter.
+Electricity was high at $600 a quarter there even though the heating and hot water were gas and the pool was solar-powered.
 Water was $445 for the year.
-With internet, where we were we had to pay for a phone line as well.
-Here in the city we don’t, we upgraded to an unlimited plan though so the cost is equal.
+With the internet, where we were we had to pay for a phone line as well.
+Here in the city, we don’t, we upgraded to an unlimited plan though so the cost is equal.

 The gas, electricity and water combined were $7,045 for the 12 months of 2015.
 Without the gas issue it still would have averaged $4,445 for the year.

 In the city our bills are averaging $1,440 total for the year.
 We get billed monthly and even when using the heater or air conditioner it has remained around $120 a month.